SheZiyu/PCNSL/README.md

    Qulitative Result: OS pattern of 3D ResNet. #number (patient ID).
 MRI (TIGd slice near tumor).
 Activation Map (activation map of the slice).
 Colorbar shows activation map intensity.
 PCNSL is a whole-brain disease; in cases where OS less than 1 year (Bottom), it is more difficult to distinguish tumor boundary from normal part of the brain than where OS more than 1 year (Top); consistent with clinical outcome.

 Citation:
-@article{she2023deep,
-  title={Deep learning-based overall survival prediction model in patients with rare cancer: a case study for primary central nervous system lymphoma}, author={She, Ziyu and Marzullo, Aldo and Destito, Michela and Spadea, Maria Francesca and Leone, Riccardo and Anzalone, Nicoletta and Steffanoni, Sara and Erbella, Federico and Ferreri, Andr{\'e}s JM and Ferrigno, Giancarlo and others}, journal={International Journal of Computer Assisted Radiology and Surgery}, pages={1--8}, year={2023}, publisher={Springer}
+She, Ziyu, et al. "Deep learning-based overall survival prediction model in patients with rare cancer: a case study for primary central nervous system lymphoma."
+International Journal of Computer Assisted Radiology and Surgery (2023): 1-8.
-}